TheDrOfDoctoring/Vampiric-Ageing/README.md

 However, some penalties also come with increasing age:

 - Increased vulnerability to Fire, Garlic and Holy Water scaling with Age Rank
-- Rare chance to randomly gain the Bad Omen effect
 - Harsher prices with villagers
 - Hunter Mobs deal more damage